Azure-Samples/ms-identity-javascript-angular-tutorial/5-AccessControl/2-call-api-groups/README.md

 > :bulb: **Important security tip**
 >
-> When you set **User assignment required?** to **Yes**, Azure AD will check that only users assigned to your application in the **Users and groups** blade are able to sign-in to your app.To enable this, follow the instructions [here](https://docs.microsoft.com/azure/active-directory/manage-apps/assign-user-or-group-access-portal#configure-an-application-to-require-user-assignment).
+> When you set **User assignment required?** to **Yes**, Microsoft Entra ID will check that only users assigned to your application in the **Users and groups** blade are able to sign-in to your app.To enable this, follow the instructions [here](https://docs.microsoft.com/azure/active-directory/manage-apps/assign-user-or-group-access-portal#configure-an-application-to-require-user-assignment).
 You can assign users directly or by assigning security groups they belong to.

 #### Configure the app to recognize Group IDs

 > :warning: During **Token Configuration**, if you have chosen any other option except **groupID** (e.g. like **DNSDomain\sAMAccountName**) you should enter the **group name** (for example `contoso.com\Test Group`) instead of the **object ID** below:

 1. Open the `SPA\src\app\auth-config.ts` file.
-1. Find the key `Enter the objectID for GroupAdmin group copied from Azure Portal` and replace the existing value with the **object ID** of the **GroupAdmin** group copied from the Azure portal.
+1. Find the key `Enter the objectID for GroupAdmin group copied from Microsoft admin center` and replace the existing value with the **object ID** of the **GroupAdmin** group copied from the Microsoft admin center.
-1. Find the key `Enter the objectID for GroupMember group copied from Azure Portal` and replace the existing value with the **object ID** of the **GroupMember** group copied from the Azure portal.
+1. Find the key `Enter the objectID for GroupMember group copied from Microsoft admin center` and replace the existing value with the **object ID** of the **GroupMember** group copied from the Microsoft admin center.

 1. Open the `API\TodoListAPI\appsettings.json` file.
-1. Find the key `Enter the objectID for 'GroupAdmin' group copied from Azure Portal` and replace the existing value with the **object ID** of the **GroupAdmin** group copied from the Azure portal.
+1. Find the key `Enter the objectID for 'GroupAdmin' group copied from Microsoft admin center` and replace the existing value with the **object ID** of the **GroupAdmin** group copied from the Microsoft admin center.
-1. Find the key `Enter the objectID for 'GroupMember' group copied from Azure Portal` and replace the existing value with the **object ID** of the **GroupMember** group copied from the Azure portal.
+1. Find the key `Enter the objectID for 'GroupMember' group copied from Microsoft admin center` and replace the existing value with the **object ID** of the **GroupMember** group copied from the Microsoft admin center.

 ### Step 6: Running the sample